Seeking legal advice

 - an estimate of likely legal costs.

 Your lawyer is required to provide you with this information in writing.
-Further information can be found on the Law Society of South Australia website, including on their Legal Costs page where you can find information on Your Right to Know, Your Right to Challenge Legal Costs and Costs Disclosure.
+Further information can be found on the Law Society of South Australia website, including on their Legal Costs page where you can find fact sheets on Your Right to Know, Your Right to Challenge Legal Costs and Costs Disclosure.